RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     -  At common law, silence is only a misrepresentation when there is a recognised duty to speak.
     -  Under s 18, silence is misleading or deceptive in wider circumstances:
       - Where there is a common law duty to speak.
-      - When the circumstances give right to a ‘reasonable expectation’ that the defendant would disclose something.
+      - When the circumstances give right to a 'reasonable expectation' that the defendant would disclose something.
     - Demagogue Pty Ltd v Ramensky (1992) 39 FCR 31
       - Facts
         - Ramenskys bought terrace house off the plan.